cilynx/pygdk/README.md

 This step is technically optional, but it's good practice to simulate your gcode before you run it on your machine.
 Even if you do everything right, `pygdk` is very early in development and is likely to have bugs that you can catch in simulation before anything bad happens in the real world.

-Personally, I'm a fan of [CAMotics](https://camotics.org/) as it integrates with and is made by the same folks as the [buildbotics](https://buildbotics.com/) controller my Onefinity uses.
+Personally, I'm a fan of [CAMotics](https://camotics.org/) as it integrates with and is made by the same folks as the open-source [buildbotics](https://buildbotics.com/) controller Onefinity uses.

 ![simulate-terminal](https://user-images.githubusercontent.com/6083980/137239020-0cd2d64f-2b1b-4e1f-8036-32e0f41b7f32.png)
 ![simulate-camotics](https://user-images.githubusercontent.com/6083980/137239030-15445d6b-7a24-4ac7-95e6-963395a0263d.png)

 The first time you run CAMotics, you'll need to setup your tool table by right-clicking in the blank Tool Table section and selecting `Load Tool Table`.
-If you don't already have a tool table you want to use, you can load in [tools.json](tools.json) -- `pygdk`'s default tool table has more information in it than CAMotics can leverage, but it is backwards compatible.
+If you don't already have a tool table you want to use, you can load in [tools.json](tables/tools.json) -- `pygdk`'s default tool table has more information in it than CAMotics can leverage, but it is backwards compatible.

 ## Execute